 It can be a complicated game to play at first, but like anything once you have played it time and time again, you get a sense for it and can really master the skills needed to play the game well.
 It is a must for all fans of war movies, especially ones that include a lot of tactical planning and those famous scenes with maps and sticks moving miniatures across different continents and areas of the world.

-Many different editions (here) have been made available over the years to represent different battles and famous war zones and older editions of the game in good condition can make quite a bit of money with collectors.
+Older editions of the game in good condition can make quite a bit of money with collectors.
 Obviously the better the quality of the pieces, cards, board and actual box would mean a much better price.